digital-land/digital-land.info/application/templates/pages/guidance/specifications/listed-building.md

 ### geometry

-The outline of the listed building as a single polygon or multipolygon value.
+The listed building and any related area geometry as a single polygon or multipolygon value.
 All points in the polygon must be in the WGS84 coordinate reference system.

 If you’re providing geometry in a CSV, geometry should be in well-known text (WKT).